aquiladev/parley/README.md

 In the Mini App, pick **WalletConnect**, scan the QR with your wallet (or tap a wallet name on mobile to deep-link), approve the session.
 You'll be asked to sign a small message — that's the **session binding** (proves you control the wallet you just connected; valid 24h).
 The bot acknowledges with your address.

-**2. Issue an intent.** Type a swap in plain language:
+**2. Issue an intent.** Type a swap in plain language.
+Both canonical pairs (USDC ↔ WETH/ETH) and any other token the operator has configured work the same way:

 ```
 swap 5 USDC for ETH
 swap 0.001 ETH for USDC
+swap 0.05 WETH for UNI
+sell all UNI for WETH
 ```

+For tokens the agent doesn't recognize by symbol, paste the contract address inline — `swap 0.01 ETH for 0x1f9840a85d5af5bf1d1762f925bdaddc4201f984` works too.
+The agent looks up decimals on-chain and proceeds.

 The bot:
 - Builds an Intent (your swap parameters as a structured object) and shows you the parameters
 - Asks you to **authorize the intent** — another tap, another EIP-712 signature inside the Mini App.
 This binds your intent to your session so the privileged tools (broadcast, accept, write-trade-record per [SPEC §4.3](SPEC.md)) will accept it.
 - Broadcasts to all known MMs over the Gensyn AXL mesh and waits up to ~60s for offers.
+MMs that don't support your pair respond with `offer.decline` (counts as "answered" so polling stops promptly).

-**3. Pick an offer.** You'll see one Telegram message titled *"💱 Received N offers in T s"* with a row per MM:
+**3. Pick a plan.** You'll see one Telegram message titled *"💱 Received N offers in T s"* with one or more candidate **routing plans**:

 ```
-⭐ Accept mm-1.parley.eth · 0.0033 ETH · saves 0.42% · rep 0.85
+⭐ pure_peer (mm-1.parley.eth) · 0.0033 ETH · saves 0.42% · rep 0.85
+   pure_uniswap                · 0.0032 ETH · baseline
-   Accept mm-2.parley.eth · 0.0032 ETH · saves 0.10% · rep 0.71
+   split_route (60% mm-2 + 40% Uniswap) · 0.00329 ETH · saves 0.21% · rep 0.71
 ```

+Each row is a complete plan, not just a single offer.
+The smart router (Phase 9) considers four shapes and surfaces whichever yields the most output:

+- **`pure_peer`** — one MM fills the whole intent.
+- **`pure_uniswap`** — direct Uniswap v3 fallback (always available as a baseline).
+- **`split_route`** — multi-MM partial fill (e.g., mm-1 takes 0.6 of the intent at its tighter spread, mm-2 takes the rest).
+- **`peer_plus_uniswap_tail`** — peer offers cover the front of the intent; Uniswap finishes the remainder when no MM has enough inventory for the full size.

 The top row (⭐) is the recommended pick — sorted by output amount, most-output-to-you wins.
 Reputation is shown on each row for transparency but does NOT affect ranking; `policy.min_counterparty_rep` is a floor that drops below-threshold MMs, not a weight.
-Offers worse than Uniswap render as `⚠ X.XX% worse than Uniswap` instead of `saves X.XX%`.
+Plans worse than Uniswap render as `⚠ X.XX% worse than Uniswap` instead of `saves X.XX%`.

-Tap any row → the **Sign** Mini App opens.
+Tap any row → the **Sign** Mini App opens for the first leg of the chosen plan.
 Three things happen:

 1. **Sign the Deal** (EIP-712) — the canonical settlement terms (tokens, amounts, deadline, nonce).
 This is what the contract checks at lock + settle time.
 2. **Sign the Accept Authorization** (EIP-712) — auth for your agent to send the Accept message to the MM on your behalf.
 3. **Submit `lockUserSide` tx** — your wallet pops up to confirm.
-This is the **only on-chain transaction you submit yourself** for this trade.
+This is the **only on-chain transaction you submit yourself** for this leg.
 It pulls `tokenA` (the input you're selling) into the Settlement contract.

 If your wallet asks for an `approve` first because you've never spent that token from this address, do that before the lock — the Mini App handles the prompt.

+For multi-leg plans (`split_route` / `peer_plus_uniswap_tail`), the bot serializes the legs strictly: leg 2 only surfaces after leg 1 settles on chain.
+If you `cancel` between legs, already-settled legs stand — each is its own atomic Deal.

 **4. Settle.** Wait ~10–30s.
 The MM Agent watches the chain, sees `UserLocked`, submits its own `lockMMSide` tx, and the chain transitions to `BothLocked`.
 The bot polls Settlement state and once it sees `BothLocked` it sends a *Settle* button.
 Tap → submit `settle()` from the Mini App → atomic swap.
 You receive your output token; the MM receives the input.

 The bot reports the settlement tx hash.
 Click through to Sepolia Etherscan — you can verify that `Settled(bytes32 indexed dealHash)` was emitted by the contract at [`0xE5e7…E219`](https://sepolia.etherscan.io/address/0xE5e766d8fEdd8705d537D0016f1A2bff852fE219).

-**5. Verify.** Type `balance` to see your updated USDC + WETH + ETH.
+**5. Verify.** Type `balance` to see updated balances across all configured tokens (ETH plus every ERC-20 the operator added — typically USDC, WETH, and any extras like UNI).
 Type `history` to see the trade in your reputation history.
+Reputation scores update once the MM Agent's TradeRecord blob lands on 0G Storage and the new ENS `reputation_root` setText confirms — usually within a minute or two on Sepolia, longer if the 0G testnet storage nodes are lagging chain sync.

 ### Other commands worth trying